KazKobara/ebcic/README.md

 ## [Changelog](./CHANGELOG.md)

-## License etc
+## License

 [MIT License](./LICENSE)

-When you use or publish the confidence interval obtained with the software, please **refer to the software name, version, platform,** , etc, so that readers can verify the correctness and reproducibility of the interval with the input parameters.
+When you use or publish the confidence interval obtained with the software, please **refer to the software name, version, platform**, and so on, so that readers can verify the correctness and reproducibility of the interval with the input parameters.

-Example of the reference is:
+An example of the reference is:

 ~~~text
 The confidence interval is obtained by EBCIC X.X.X on Python 3."